-♦ Sickness absenteeism: C/(A+B)
+Sickness absenteeism: C/(A+B)

-- (A) Number of days effectively worked by all employees with contracts, including training days. - (B) Number of days of absence (sick leave, occupational diseases, maternity leave, accidents in the workplace and/or travel to work accidents or any other absence not provided for by contract). - (C) Number of days of sick leave (excluding occupational diseases, maternity leave, accidents in the workplace or travel to work accidents...).
+(B) Number of days of absence (sick leave, occupational diseases, maternity leave, accidents in the workplace and/or travel to work accidents or any other absence not provided for by contract).

+(C) Number of days of sick leave (excluding occupational diseases, maternity leave, accidents in the workplace or travel to work accidents...).